zmarffy/apt-repo/README.md

 ## Missing features

 - HTTPS and auth
-- Listing DEBs
 - Removing DEBs
-- Renewing one's GPG key
+- Renewing one's GPG key/switching which key the repo is signed with